ufs-community/uwtools/docs/index.rst

 | **CLI**: ``uw template -h``
 | **API**: ``import uwtools.api.template``

 This one is pretty straightforward.
-It has a single ``render`` mode that gives you the full power of rendering a Jinja2 template in the same easy-to-use interface as your other workflow tools.
+It has a single ``render`` mode that gives you the full power of rendering a :jinja2:`Jinja2 template<templates>` in the same easy-to-use interface as your other workflow tools.

 | :any:`CLI documentation with examples<template_cli_examples>`